Michael Maltzan

-Michael Maltzan is the principal architect at Michael Maltzan Architecture (MMA), a Los Angeles-based architecture firm.
+Michael Maltzan is the principal architect at Michael Maltzan Architecture (MMA), a Los Angeles–based architecture firm.
 He received a Master of Architecture degree from Harvard University and both a Bachelor of Architecture degree and a Bachelor of Fine Arts degree from the Rhode Island School of Design.
 Maltzan was selected as a Fellow of the American Institute of Architects in 2007.

 Early life and education

-Born outside of Levittown on Long Island, Maltzan grew as one of five children.
-His family moved often as Maltzan’s father, William, a medical supply salesman, searched for better-paying jobs.
-His mother Jacqueline stayed home to raise the children.
-He enrolled in his first drafting course in high school in Hebron, Connecticut.
-He first came to L.A. as part of a student research trip with Harvard Graduate School of Design in 1987.